AltspaceVR/AltspaceSDK/README.md

 * Examples: [Hemisphere Light] - [Material Reflection] - [Ocean Shader]

 **Habits of Successful AltspaceVR Web Apps:**
-* Use Object3D ttransforms (position, rotation, scale) for animation rather than skinned meshes.
+* Use Object3D transforms (position, rotation, scale) for animation rather than skinned meshes.
 * Get user input via AltspaceVR cursor events or the tracking skeleton rather than from the keyboard.
 * Limit the number of objects per scene and polygons per object.
 * Bake ambient occlusion and other lighting into your models.
 All models currently render as unlit.